hyperledger-archives/grid-rfcs/0000-catalog.md

     ])
 ```

-A catalog product, from a data model perspective, is a grid product.
+A catalog product, from a data model perspective, is a Grid product.
 With the
 differentiators being:
 - It contains the additional fields defined by the catalog_product schema
 - It's stored in the catalog_product state location within the merkle tree